RiddleAndCode/rtd-docs/docs/ProductDescription.md

 Through the combination of Signature Device and the Trusted Node, RIDDLE&CODE’s digital asset management solution allows for the scalability of operations while preserving the convenience of a single wallet for an institutional organization.

-RIDDLE&CODE digital asset management solution can be extended to almost any currency/token, allowing the institution’s clients to sell/buy/trade numerous cryptocurrencies or tokens without the inconvenience of managing a wallet per crypto asset, thanks to the custodian service model.
+RIDDLE&CODE digital asset management solution can be extended to almost any currency/token, allowing the institution’s clients to sell/buy/trade numerous cryptocurrencies or tokens without the inconvenience of managing a wallet per crypto asset.

 Even the most basic version of RIDDLE&CODE’s asset management solution supports the most important and relevant cryptocurrencies and tokens: